-- segment_info = {u'getcwd': <built-in function getcwdu>, u'environ': {'CELERY_LOG_REDIRECT_LEVEL': 'WAR Basic segment info.
-Is merged with local segment information by .get_segment_info() method.
-Keys: - environ Object containing environment variables.
+segment_info = {u'environ': <environ dictionary>, u'getcwd': <built-in function getcwdu>, u'home': <home directory Basic segment info

+Is merged with local segment information by get_segment_info() method.
+Keys:

+- environ Object containing environment variables.
 Must define at least the following methods: getitem(var) that raises KeyError in case requested environment variable is not present, .get(var, default=None) that works like dict.get and be able to be passed to Popen. - getcwd Function that returns current working directory.
 Will be called without any arguments, should return unicode or (in python-2) regular string. - home String containing path to home directory.
-Should be unicode or (in python-2) regular string or None.
+Should be unicode or (in python-2) regular string or None. - shutdown()

-shutdown()